 5.2.1 General assumptions

 To enhance cross-country comparability and simplify possible over-complexities, we assume that taxes are paid on a monetary transfer to one adult child upon the death of a decedent, assuming no additional circumstantial deductions, reliefs, or credits apply unless otherwise specified in the Note.
-Moreover, in the main variables we do not take into account any additional mitigating factors – like higher exemptions or lower rates for minors or disabled children.
+Moreover, in the main variables we do not take into account any additional mitigating factors – like higher exemptions or lower rates for minors or disabled children, while citing those in the notes.
 Assuming that there is only one heir is crucial in those cases in which an inheritance tax is levied, but the exemption is based on the entire estate (e.g. in Japan); if there is only one heir, an exemption on the inheritance quota is equivalent to an exemption on the entire estate.

+There are cases in which wealth transfers are taxed through taxes different from proper EIG taxes (e.g. through the personal income tax); in these cases, we report that there is a form of taxation for the relevant wealth transfer – i.e. status = 1 – ad specify in the note which tax is applied.

-As the new data version includes regional information for the US states, all the main variables are reported considering the interaction between regional and country-level taxation (details in Section 5.3).
-When a country-level EIG tax is not levied, but there are different regional tax schemes (e.g., Belgium, Switzerland, Brazil), we report the information for the region of the Capital city, if available.
-On the contrary, we select the most populous region for which information are available.
+When a country-level EIG tax is not levied, but there are different regional tax schemes (e.g., Belgium, Switzerland, Brazil), we report the national/federal information and detail in the Note if a subnational taxation and possible other information of the regional status.
+In the new data version, together with the federal scheme, we include also the regional information for all the US states.
+While the status variable is related to each single state, all the other main variables are reported considering the interaction between state and federal-level taxation (details in Section 5.3).

-Finally, in the cases in which a git tax applies on a life-time basis at the death of the donor (e.g. in the US), or is levied only on donations occurred in a specific range of years before the death of donor (e.g. in the UK and in South Corea), we report that a gift tax is levied and we treat it as a traditional gift tax, while specifying in the Note how the taxation is regulated.
+In the cases in which a git tax applies on a life-time basis at the death of the donor (e.g. in the US), or is levied only on donations occurred in a specific range of years before the death of donor (e.g. in the UK and in South Corea), we report that a gift tax is levied and we treat it as a traditional gift tax, while specifying in the Note how the taxation is regulated.

+Since tax reforms can be approved any time in a year, we follow the general rule of applying the reform from the year in which it is approved.
+However, if the law clearly specifies the starting date, then we follow the timing established by law (e.g., Sweden unified inheritance and gift abolished in 2004, but the law clarifies it applies to transfer after 31 December 2004 and death-transfers after 17 December 2004).
+For example, the Economic Growth and Tax Relief Reconciliation Act of 2001 in US, specified that the rules for estate and gift taxes would have been in force until 2009.
+Therefore, in absence of any amendment or new laws, the tax rules expired in 2009 and no federal tax was applied in 2010 (even in absence of formal tax repeal).

 5.2.2 Varcode: